Tuesday, September 22, 2009

 1838-39 – Chloe Neal returns to Franklin County, NC with her three children, John, Leonidas, and Elizabeth Temperance, as well as with all of the family's slaves.

-1851 – Chloe NEAL dies.
-Her slaves are divided into 3 lots, for her three children.
+1851 – October 14 - Chloe NEAL dies.
+In 1852, her slaves are divided into 3 lots, for her three children.
 12 year old Calvin, valued at $620, is in the lot that goes to Elizabeth T NEAL.

 1853 – November 28 - Elizabeth T. NEAL marries James H. YARBOROUGH

 1855 – Feb.
 6 – Birth of Herbert Neal YARBOROUGH, son of James H. and Elizabeth YARBOROUGH